 Originally from the UK, Keisha completed college in Jamaica and graduate studies in technical communication and rhetoric at Texas Tech University, where she supported the Provost’s Office with policy writing and both academic re-accreditation (SACS) and athletic recertification (NCAA).
 Her doctoral research (2012) addressed the British government’s scientific and public communication about weapons of mass destruction in the lead-up to war in Iraq (2002-2003).

-Through McKenzie Consulting Group, a communication, systems-level strategy, and social good firm in 2013.
-Keisha has since worked as a communication/development strategist, faith organizer, and consultant, and served on several faith-rooted justice nonprofit boards across the United States.
-The most recent director of Believe Out Loud, a digital advocacy and organizing LGBTQIA Christian platform, Keisha supported affirming justice campaigning among lay people around the US and led the program team in internationalizing content and partnerships.
+Through McKenzie Consulting Group, a communication, systems-level strategy, and social good firm, Keisha has since worked as a communication/development strategist, faith organizer, and consultant, and served on several faith-rooted justice nonprofit boards across the United States.
+As director of Believe Out Loud, an advocacy, digital organizing LGBTQIA Christian platform, Keisha managed a respected affirming faith-based program, supported justice campaigning among lay people around the US, and led the team in internationalizing the program’s content.

 Keisha participates in Seventh-day Adventist congregations in New York and Maryland, and appears in the how-to dialogue film on faith, gender, and sexuality, Enough Room at the Table.
 Keisha believes that all people have inherent worth and dignity, that we deserve a world where all of us can flourish, and that people of faith have a responsibility to help make that world real.